DiegelD/CarND-Capstone/README.md

 ## Abstract
 The goal of this project is to enable a self driving car, driving around a given test track using waypoint navigation and stopping on traffic lights.
-Every of this waypoints gets the x,y - coordinates of the track and a spesific target velocity, tepending on the traffic light.
+Every of this waypoints gets the x,y - coordinates of the track and a specific target velocity, depending on the traffic light sign and distance.
 The Controll - System uses the thorttle, steering and brakes to succesfully navigate the waypoints with in the correct target velocity.<br>
 In this project are componets of
 - Perception
 - Planning
-- Controlling
+- Controlling<br>
-are implemented.

-A ros framework that works with [Autoware](https://github.com/Autoware-AI/autoware.ai) and an simulator is provided by udacity.
-So that the focus is the abow topics.
+are implemented in ros framework that works with [Autoware](https://github.com/Autoware-AI/autoware.ai) and an simulator is provided by udacity.

 Watch here the Planner in [action](https://youtu.be/qC0Bk1E7Hy8W).